jeremysgreen/Other-Class-Work/README.md

-In class work from Advanced Data Analytics course
+In class work from Advanced Data Analytics, Customer Analytics, and Machine Learning in Python courses.